thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/mqtt-connector/examples/time-series-and-attributes/attributes-time-series-key-name-from-topic.md

 - The `value` field uses `${value}` to extract the actual sensor value from the JSON payload.

-After applying this configuration, the MQTT connector will extract the sensor name from the topic and use it as the key name for both time-series data and attributes.
-So you will see that the corresponding attribute and time series are being updated correctly:
+After applying this configuration, the MQTT connector will extract the sensor name from the topic and use it as the key name for both time-series data.
+So you will see that the corresponding time series are being updated correctly:

 ![image](/images/gateway/mqtt-connector/examples/time-series-key-name-from-topic-overview.png)